- Sitting by the riverbank

-That’s why there is a rule that says “think before you click” because it will happen too fast that you probably have to delete or reduce the length of you comment or post, because you over-said things.
+That’s why there is a rule that says “think before you click” because it will happen too fast that you probably have to delete or reduce the length of your comment or post because you over-said things.

 Start Writing a Diary

 Oh, I did something so embarrassing that I probably will do in the future … again.

 If you are writing a diary, you are writing to someone who will never judge you, the way you write, and the thoughts that you make.
 The more you write in a diary, the more courageous you become.
 And the more you want to write in public because you know this time you are better than you were yesterday.

 The more ideas you write,the more pieces of writing you can produce.

 There are times when you ran out of ideas to write about.
 But when you have a list of ideas, you can automatically create sub-ideas and expand them.
 You are not only being creative in writing but also being creative on how you are going to be able to write!